mu-semtech/sparql-parser/README.md

 ## Tutorials
 ### Specifying groups of users
 sparql-parser does authentication based on user groups.
 We will later define which groups are allowed to perform which operations on which data.
 So first we need to define some user groups.
-User groups are defined based on the result of a query involving the users session id.
+User groups are defined based on the result of a query involving the user's session id.
 This can look as follows:
 ```lisp
 (supply-allowed-group "super-mega-admins"
   :parameters ("session_group_id" "session_role")